TorstenRobitzki/bluetoe/bluetoe/services/bootloader.md

 Receive Capacity   | 4        | number of byte that can be received |
 Checksum           | 4        | crc(Start Address) |

 The Bootloader is now in flash mode and will receive data and flash it into memory, as long as data is send to the Data characteristic or until a new control point procedure is received.
 The bootloader will flush data, when the received data reached the end of a page or when the Flush procedure is executed.
+A bootloader client shall not force a flush of data (neither implicit nor explicit) before it received the CRC of the start address to make sure, that the bootloader understood the start address correct.

 ### Buffer Management
-The bootloader have to take care that the bootloaders buffers do not overflow.
+The bootloader client has to take care that the bootloaders buffers do not overflow.
 The number of pages and the size of a page have to be known to the bootloader client or have to be inquired, using the Get Sizes procedure.
 Writing data into the middle of a page buffer will allocate the part of the buffer before the start address too.

 The bootloader will send ATT Notifications using the Progress characteristic, to commucate the current free buffer sizes.